 Here’s a story of a client our wealth advisory firm turned away because accepting them would have put us at risk of not being able to fulfill our fiduciary duty.
 The question of whether to insist on working with a fiduciary financial advisor is, in our view as Registered Investment Advisors, not even a question.
-It is far more important than their assets under management (AUM), numbers the big portfolio management and financial services firms like to brag about, but that have little to do with their service quality.
+It is far more important than their assets under management (AUM) numbers (what the big portfolio management and financial service firms like to brag about but have little to do with their service quality).

 One result of the 2008 recession was that the Securities and Exchange Commission (SEC) mandated financial advisors to act as fiduciaries in their financial planning services.

 The abuse of clients by financial advisors – especially the big firms – was so rampant and played enough of a role in causing that recession.
 This extra layer of accountability was considered part of the solution to preventing another financial meltdown.
 Those regulations have since been relaxed, so once again, the choice is yours on which type of advisor you want to work with.

 Here’s a cautionary tale showing 7 ways a non-fiduciary advisor can permanently derail your investment portfolio’s performance.

 Financial Advisors and Investments – 4 Strategy Differences